 Voice recorder

-One big mic button, a live level meter so you know your input is hot, and a one-click MP3 export.
-No app to install, no account, no upload.
-The recording lives in your tab until you save it.
+Record voice online free, right in your browser.
+One big mic button, a live level meter so you know your input is hot, and a one-click export to MP3.
+Voice memos, podcast scratch tracks, language-learning practice, dictation, lecture notes — captured without installing a thing.
+Nothing is uploaded; the recording stays in your tab until you save it.

 • No signup